leejarvis/slop/README.md

   banner "ruby foo.rb [options]\n"
   on :name=, 'Your name'
-  on :p, :password, 'Your password', :argument => :optional on :v :verbose, 'Enable verbose mode' end
+  on :p, :password, 'Your password', :argument => :optional on :v, :verbose, 'Enable verbose mode' end

 # if ARGV is `--name Lee -v`